Indirect detection of Cosmological Constant from interacting open quantum system

-We consider interaction between two spins at a time, which can be implemented in terms of the Pauli operators as, $\sigma^{\delta}_{i}=\sigma_i \otimes I_{2} $ (for first spin of the interacting pair), $\sigma^{\delta}_{i}=I_{2} \otimes \sigma_i$ (for second spin of the interacting pair) and $\sigma^{\delta}_{i}=I_{2} \otimes I_{2}$ (for all other non-interacting spins).
-To show the clarity of notation, we provide a 3 spin entangled system here\footnote{For a simple three spin system, considering pairwise entanglement we have three possibilities; 1 and 2 are entangled (3 is neutral), 2 and 3 are entangled (1 is neutral), 1 and 3 are entangled (2 is neutral).
-Consider the case when 1 and 3 are entangled and 2 is neutral.
-Here $\sigma^{1 }_{i}=\sigma_i \otimes I_{2} $ (upper index denotes the spin number and $i$ (=1,2,3) denotes the direction cosines and $\sigma_{i}$ are usual Pauli matrices), $\sigma^{2}_{i}=I_{2} \otimes I_{2}$ (for spin 2) and $\sigma^{3}_{i}=I_{2} \otimes \sigma_i$ (for spin 3).}.
+The assumption of pairwise interaction between the spins can be implemented in terms of the Pauli operators as, $\sigma^{\delta}_{i}=\sigma_i \otimes I_{2} $ (for first spin of the interacting pair), $\sigma^{\delta}_{i}=I_{2} \otimes \sigma_i$ (for second spin of the interacting pair) and $\sigma^{\delta}_{i}=I_{2} \otimes I_{2}$ (for all other non-interacting spins).
+To bring out the clarity of notation, we illustrate using a 3 spin interacting system here.\footnote{For a simple three spin system, considering pairwise interaction we have three possibilities; spin 1 and spin 2 interacting (spin 3 is non-interacting), spin 2 and spin 3 interacting (spin 1 non-interacting), spin 1 and spin 3 interacting (spin 2 non-interacting).
+Consider the case when spin 1 and spin 3 interacts and spin 2 doesn't participate in the interaction.
+In this case, spin 1 is represented by $\sigma^{1 }_{i}=\sigma_i \otimes I_{2} $ (upper index denotes the spin number and $i$ (=1,2,3) denotes the direction cosines and $\sigma_{i}$ are usual Pauli matrices), spin 2 is represented by $\sigma^{2}_{i}=I_{2} \otimes I_{2}$ (for spin 2) and spin 3 is represented by $\sigma^{3}_{i}=I_{2} \otimes \sigma_i$ (for spin 3).}.